Sutton-Page/Tauri-Podcast-App/README.md

 To keep it simple I decided to create an application for searching for, listening to, and downloading podcasts using RSS feeds.

 ## Project Architecture
-Frontend was created using Svelte framework while the backends for the project is written in Rust. / https://svelte.dev/
+Frontend was created using Svelte framework while the backends for the project is written in Rust.\
+https://svelte.dev/